threedworld-mit/tdw/Documentation/lessons/replicants/arm_articulation.md

 ![](images/reach_for_object_slow.gif)

+### The `arrived_at` parameter

-- `arrived_at` controls the distance that defines a successful action.
+`arrived_at` controls the distance that defines a successful action.
 If, at the end of the action, the hand is this distance or less from the target position (a position, affordance point, or bounds position), the action is successful.

+### The `max_distance` parameter

-- `max_distance` controls the maximum distance from the hand to the target.
+`max_distance` controls the maximum distance from the hand to the target.
 If at the start of the action the target is too far away, the action will immediately fail with `ActionStatus.cannot_reach`.
 You can extend this maximum distance, but the Replicant may behave very strangely:

 ```python
 from tdw.controller import Controller